-Chicken enchiladas smothered in a creamy poblano sauce and topped with melted cheese.
+Chicken enchiladas smothered in the creamiest, most delicious sauce you will ever taste and topped with oodles of melted cheese.

 - 2 fresh poblano chiles